 Next, you should see another pop-up.
 Here select the “Single Store” option from the dropdown and hit the “Save & Close” button to finish the setup.

-Now, all of your vendors will get to view your customized elementor template from their individual store.
+Now, all of your vendors will get to view your customized Elementor template from their individual stores.

 Here is the Frontend view of the Customized Vendor Store Page

 That’s how you can use the Dokan Elementor module to customize the vendor store page.

 After creating a well-designed marketplace website you need to scale it for growth.
 Check these 15 Marketplace Strategies to make your business profitable.